-You had surgery to remove part of one kidney, all of one kidney, or a kidney, the lymph nodes near it, and your adrenal gland.
+You had surgery to remove part of one kidney or the entire kidney, the lymph nodes near it, and maybe your adrenal gland.

 You may have an 8- to 12-inch surgical cut over your belly or along your side.
 If you had laparoscopic surgery, you may have three or four small cuts.